 - foster an awareness and understanding, both in Australia and abroad, of the Policy and the Act;

 - monitor and ensure compliance with the Policy and the Act; and

 Mr Brian Wilson was appointed to the Board on 10 December 2009 and appointed Chairman on 16 April 2012.
 He is also Deputy Chancellor of University of Technology, Sydney, a non-executive director of Bell Financial Group and a member of the Payments System Board of the Reserve Bank of Australia.
-He was a member of the Commonwealth Government Review of Australia's Superannuation System and is currently a member of the ATO Superannuation Reform Steering Committee and of the Specialist Reference Group on the Taxation of Multinational Enterprises in Australia.
+He was a member of the Commonwealth Government Review of Australia's Superannuation System and of the Specialist Reference Group on the Taxation of Multinational Enterprises in Australia and is currently a member of the ATO Superannuation Reform Steering Committee.
 Mr Wilson retired in 2009 as a Managing Director of the global investment bank Lazard, after co-founding the firm in Australia in 2004 and was previously a Vice-Chairman of Citigroup Australia and its predecessor companies.

 Ms Anna Buduls was appointed to the Board on 15 July 2010.
 Through her corporate advisory work and 20 years of non-executive company directorships, Ms Buduls has gained wide commercial experience across a broad range of companies and industries, including the agriculture sector.
 She is currently owner and Chairman of a travel software group, and is a non-executive director of the listed company SAI Global Ltd (since October 2003).
 Ms Buduls is also one of the three Australian members on the APEC Business Advisory Council for three years to the end of 2014.